mierdev/mierdev/README.md

 I have dabbled in coding several times over the past few years so I'm no stranger to the joy of building cool stuff!

-Currently I'm exploring all things software development, dipping my toes in a few languages.
+Currently I'm exploring all things software development, dipping my toes in a few languages.<br>
 I am most interested in backend technologies, data tools & pipelines, testing/QA.

 <hr>